-- 1. Abstract (10 points) 150 Words, Summary overview of the applicant's total grant proposal. - 2.
-Organizational Capacity (20 points) History of operation/scope of work (specific to proposed project), Experience Demonstrated. - 3.
-Narrative Program Description (50 points) - - 1 Indicates target populations (include underserved communities including those with high rates of children eligible for Free and Reduced meals (FARMS), lacking resources and lacking significant investment from public and private funders.
-Indicates number of clients served, specific services, proposed site and general scope of work. - 2 Provides:
+- 1. Abstract (10 points) Approximately 150 words, Summary overview of the applicant's total grant proposal. - 2.
+Organizational Capacity (20 points) History of operation/scope of work (specific to proposed project in QAC), Experience Demonstrated.
+Program feasibility, secured venue, staffing.

-Time for homework completion with support
+3. Narrative - Program Description (50 points) -

-Nutritious snack and/or meals.
+- 1 Indicates target populations (include underserved communities including those with high rates of children that are eligible for inclusion in the Free and Reduced Meals program (FARMS), that are lacking resources and lacking significant investment from public and private funders).
+Indicates number of clients served, specific services offered, proposed site and general scope of work as available. - 2 Provides:

-Recreation and physical activity
+Time for homework completion with support Nutritious snack and/or meals.
+Recreation and physical activity Learning and acceleration activities.

 - 3 Program is sound, balanced and of high quality.
-Has a schedule that apportions time appropriate between activities that is shared in advance with staff, families and participants.
-Utilizes research-based curricula for academic instruction.
+Has a schedule that apportions time appropriate between activities that is shared in advance with staff, families and participants (Provide sample).
+Utilizes recent research-based curricula for academic instruction (Cite).
 Connects to but does not repeat school-day learning.
-Offers developmentally culturally relevant, appropriate learning.
-Provides leadership and participation opportunities in decision making. - 4 Provides Parent/Family engagement. - Proven program sustainability.
+Offers developmentally - culturally relevant, appropriate learning.
+Provides leadership and participation opportunities in decision making. - 4 Provides Parent/Family engagement. - 5 Proven program sustainability.
 There are clearly defined objectives with performance measures and outcomes tied to at least one or two of the result areas as listed for the target population.
 Integrates academic skills with hands-on engaging activities. - 6 There are quality assurance mechanisms.
 Research and best practices are incorporated. - 7 Includes sample schedule.
 Program delineates a detailed plan for; transition to and from the school day and transition in between activities.
-Orderly and safe dismissal. - 8 Includes staff qualifications. - 9 Includes plan to comply with CDC COVID19 Guidelines to operate program - 10 Includes explanation of how funds were spent in the past if a recipient of the LMB OST Grant including population served and measurable outcomes. - 4.
-Budget (20 points) Reasonable, realistic and matches goals of program.
-Completed and accurate budget tables.
-Written justification of budget that matches table. - VII.
-Programs shall track the following participant information - Program attendance improvement - School attendance improvement - Proven child and parent satisfaction with program - Proven parent participation and involvement - Programs and Clubs shall offer opportunities for children to demonstrate documented mastery of skills.
+Orderly and safe dismissal. - 8 Includes staff qualifications. - 9 Includes plan to comply with CDC Covid-19 Guidelines to operate program - 10 Includes explanation of how funds were spent in the past if a recipient of the LMB OST Grant including population served, number served, and measurable outcomes. - 4.
+Budget (20 points) Reasonable, realistic, itemized, and matches stated goals of program.
+Completed and accurate budget tables and written justification of budget that matches table. - VII.
+Programs shall track the following participant information - Program attendance improvement as available - School attendance improvement as available - Proven child and parent satisfaction with program - Proven parent/family/guardian participation and involvement - Programs and Clubs shall offer opportunities for children to demonstrate documented mastery of skills.